 As a board member and committee chair of different associations—such as the Ontario Environment Industry Association and Ontario Onsite Wastewater Association—Irene leads committee meetings and roundtables, organizes events, and leads discussions on industry challenges and opportunities with industry leaders and stakeholders such as MPPs and Ministers at Queens Park.

 Robert Haller is the executive director of the Canadian Water and Wastewater Association.
 He started with the CWWA in May of 2012 after 20 years as a senior municipal administrator where he oversaw several infrastructure projects including a new wastewater treatment facility.
 Robert holds a BA in Geography from Carleton University and a Masters in Public Administration from the University of Western Ontario where his work focused on water policy following the Walkerton tragedy.
 Robert has served on the Source Protection Working Group for the St. Lawrence River and has served on the Municipal Advisory Panel to the Ontario Clean Water Agency.
 He feels his work as a municipal town manager has made him a jack of all trades when it comes to municipal government and provides him the credentials to speak on behalf of municipal utilities across Canada.

-As Guelph is reliant on groundwater for their municipal water supply.
-Emily is a Professional Geoscientist and Water Resources Engineering Masters Candidate possessing significant government and private consulting based experience in integrated water management, water resource planning and associated technical studies and stakeholder engagement processes.
+As Guelph is reliant on groundwater for its municipal water supply, these roles ensure the long term sustainability and protection of the resource.
+Emily is a Professional Geoscientist and a Water Resources Engineering Masters Candidate possessing significant government and private consulting based experience in integrated water management, water resource planning, source water protection and associated technical studies and stakeholder engagement processes.